eugene-novikov-au/tool-manager-fork/README.md

-tm-plugin-install my:codemucker/git-tools         # will prefix 'my-' on all the git tools scripts tm-plugin-install --prefix my --vendor codemucker --name git-tools # same as above tm-plugin-install my:codemucker/git-tools@main    # will install from the main branch
+tm-plugin-install my:codemucker/git-tools         # will prefix 'my-' on all the git tools scripts tm-plugin-install --prefix my --vendor codemucker --name git-tools # same as above tm-plugin-install my:codemucker/git-tools@main    # will install from the main branch tm-plugin-install my:codemucker/git-tools@0.1.0   # will install the 0.1.0 version
 ```

 The 'prefix' is so that you can have the same plugin used in different contexts, say a 'my-git-each' and 'work-git-each',
 with separate config, but the same codebase